expertise-com/lambda_newbiz_registration/README.md

-# lambda ahrefs v3
+# lambda <CHANGE ME TO THE NAME OF THIS REPO>

-Lambda function handle new ahrefs API v3
+Lambda function handle <CHANGE ME TO DESCRIPTION OF WHAT THIS FUNCTION DOES>